But I know I’m not the only one. It is becoming the norm to watch TV while using a mobile or tablet.

 When we watch TV and we’ve got a device in our hands, our eyes aren’t glued to the TV screen.
 If there is a big sports game on for example, people might take to Twitter to share opinions on the match.
 Or it may be that you’re watching a film wondering ‘where have I seen him before?’ and you promptly do an online search through Google or IMDB which leads you onto other distracting content.

 This is known as second or multi-screen search and according to Google, 84% of smartphone and tablet owners use their devices as a second screen while they watch.
 Surprised?
-Click on our multi-screen advertising infographic below to see the actual stats around multi-screen advertising:
+Click here to see the actual stats around multi-screen advertising.

 John Lewis is a brilliant example of how to capitalise on second screen engagement.
 Last year’s Monty the Penguin Christmas ad aired at the beginning of November and it quickly amassed a staggering 4,365,105 views on YouTube after just a few days.
 The launch of the ad followed a build up to the release which included Twitter tag #montythepenguin, teaser trailers and Monty merchandise.